What Is Tubal Ligation?

 Tubal ligation -- also known as having your tubes tied -- is a kind of surgery that will keep you from ever getting pregnant.
 If you’re thinking about having it done, it's important to understand the procedure and the advantages and disadvantages before making a decision.

 "Tubal" refers to your fallopian tubes, and "ligation" means to tie off.
 Fallopian tubes are thin tubes that connect each of your ovaries to your uterus -- they’re passageways for unfertilized eggs.
 In a tubal ligation, you’ll have surgery to cut or block your fallopian tubes.
-That way, the eggs released by your ovary each cycle can't meet up and be fertilized by the sperm.
+That way, the eggs released by your ovary each cycle can't meet up and be fertilized by sperm.

 It’s permanent.
 This is a big plus if you don’t want to have children or you don’t wish to have any more.

 It works.
-Only about 1 in 200 women get pregnant after a tubal ligation.
+Only about one in 200 women get pregnant after a tubal ligation.
 That’s less than 1%.

 It doesn’t affect your hormones.
 It won’t change your periods or bring on menopause.
 And it doesn't cause the side effects that birth control pills do, like mood swings, weight gain, or headaches, or the ones sometimes caused by IUDs, like cramps, heavier periods, or spotting.